Jump to content

 Hiking Route

-Best Time to Go: Buckskin Gulch is best hiked in late spring and fall.
+Buckskin Gulch is best hiked in late spring and fall.
 It stays cool within the canyon, so in colder weather the water could be quite chilly.
 Check with the BLM office in Kanab for current conditions and check the weather forecast for precipitation in the area, as well as the vast area upstream, before you enter.

-Getting There: From Kanab, UT head east on Highway 89 for approximately 38 miles, then take a right / head south on the unpaved House Rock Valley Road.
+From Kanab, UT head east on Highway 89 for approximately 38 miles, then take a right / head south on the unpaved House Rock Valley Road.
 8.4 miles later you'll reach the Wire Pass Trailhead.
 For a longer hike, start at the Buckskin Gulch Trailhead, 4.4 miles from the Highway 89 / House Rock Valley Road intersection.
 To reach White House Trailhead by car, drive east 4.9 miles from Highway 89 & House Rock Valley Road, take a right and head south on a dirt road.
-2.1 miles later you'll arrive at the trailhead / campground - One spot towards the end could be tricky for low clearance vehicles.
+2.1 miles later you'll arrive at the trailhead / campground – one spot towards the end could be tricky for low clearance vehicles.
 Stateline (1.6 miles south of the Wire Pass Trailhead) or White House Campgrounds offer good places to setup a staging point.

-Information: For day use, permits are available at the self-serve pay station at the trailhead - $6 per person / dog per day.
+For day use, permits are available at the self-serve pay station at the trailhead – $6 per person / dog per day.
 For overnight use, you'll need to get a permit, try to pick one up in advance as they tend to go fast.
 If you happen to pass through Kanab, consider getting there early and entering the lottery to visit The Wave.
 Most of the time a use at your own risk rope will be in place at the rockfall, but it's best to take a suitable rope for lowering packs and yourself over the edge.
 You could possibly sneak through the "Rabbit Hole" as well, but it can at times be blocked by flood debris.
-If you keep a close watch, a few seeps and springs are available for water resupply along the way.
+If you keep a close watch, a few seeps and springs may be available for water resupply along the way.
 Commercial shuttle services are also available if needed.

 Share